Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

-Again, we only focus on the results of 10-qubit system with 100-shots in Fig. \ref{fig:n10_1over2_shots100}.
-In Fig. \ref{fig:n10_1over2_shots100}, estimation without QREM fails when the readout errors are set to $0.03$ and $0.05$, while the estimation errors by the rigorous mitigation and by the proposed methods successfully decrease, following the Heisenberg limit.
-Compared with Mooney et al.'s method, the proposed methods exhibit better estimation accuracy, and both the shot counts of $\ket{0}_{n+1}$ and the estimation error are closer to the rigorously mitigated plots, which is more obvious with 8192 shots (see Fig. \ref{fig:n10_1over2_shots8192} in Appendix \ref{sec:appendix_fig}).
-On the other hand, the plots by mthree library fail to estimate the target angle $\theta$ for all the experiment settings.
-Since the shot counts of $\ket{0}_{n+1}$ mitigated by mthree library are also close to the rigorously mitigated ones, we can see the subtle difference in the mitigation results may greatly affect the subsequent process, and thus the mitigation accuracy is significant in the QREM process.
+Again, we focus only on the results of 10-qubit system with 600 shots in Fig. \ref{fig:10_600}.
+In Fig. \ref{fig:10_600}, estimation without QREM fails when the readout errors are set to $0.03$ and $0.05$, while the estimation errors by the rigorous mitigation and by the proposed methods successfully decrease, following the Heisenberg limit.
+Compared with mthree and the method of Mooney \textit{et al.}, the proposed methods exhibit better estimation accuracy especially under the higher noise level.
+In fact, both the population of $\ket{0}_{n+1}$ and the estimation error by the proposed methods are closer to the rigorously mitigated plots, which is more obvious with 8192 shots (see Figs. \ref{fig:10_8192}, \ref{fig:20_600}, and \ref{fig:20_8192} in Appendix \ref{sec:appendix_fig}).

 Through these results, it can be said that the modified Grover algorithm is more compatible with the proposed QREM methods to mitigate the readout error.
-Besides, while the modified Grover algorithm \cite{uno2020modified} is tolerant to the depolarizing error, these simulation results also support the ability of the modified Grover algorithm to overcome the readout noise even in the large system over 100-qubit.
+Also, while the modified Grover algorithm \cite{uno2020modified} is tolerant to the depolarizing noise, these simulation results also support the ability of the modified Grover algorithm to overcome the readout noise.